Measuring the frequency dynamics of financial connectedness and systemic risk: Simulation study

 Next, we move to the case where the two processes are not symmetric.
 With the simulation, we want to illustrate two important cases of how the connectedness arises.
 First, let us keep the parameter $s$ that governs the connection of the two processes through the lagged observation constant and change the spectral structure of the processes through the coefficient $\beta_2$.

-The Table~\ref{tab:simulationVAR2} shows that the connectedness in this case is arising due to the increase in spectral similarity of the processes in question.
-One could take a parallel from physics and state if the two processes (time-series) can resonate, even a relatively small interaction coefficient is capable of creating strong connectedness.

-However, keeping the structure of the processes constant and increasing the parameter of interconnection increases the connectedness as is documented by Table~\ref{tab:simulationVAR3}.
+The Table~\ref{tab:simulationVAR2} shows that in this case, the connectedness is arising due to the increase in the spectral similarity of the processes in question.
+This is an important example, as it shows that even a relatively small interaction at some frequency band can create strong connectedness among variables.
+Keeping the structure of the processes constant and increasing the parameter of interconnection increases the connectedness, as is documented by Table~\ref{tab:simulationVAR3} in the appendix \ref{app:tabsandfigs}.

-This simulation suggests possible sources of connectedness and motivates the usefulness of our measures.
-The role of covariance among the processes can be studied through exclusion of the covariance terms, and the role of similarity can be examined through individual spectral densities; however, as mentioned, most of the economic series have similar spectral densities \citep{granger1966typical}.
+The simulation exercise suggests possible sources of connectedness and motivates the usefulness of our measures.
+The role of covariance among the processes can be studied through the exclusion of the covariance terms, and the role of similarity can be examined through individual spectral densities; however, as mentioned, most of the economic series have similar spectral densities \citep{granger1966typical}.
 Our measures estimate the rich dynamics precisely.